List of Fast & Furious characters: Twinkie

 Twinkie is Sean's first friend he meets in Tokyo.
 He takes and introduces him to the world of drifting where Sean wrecks Han's favorite car.
 He is one of Han's crew who helps Sean in the movie.
 He is a mechanic more than a street racer and also sells pre-owned goods.
-By the events in F9 Twinkie is now working with Sean and Earl in Germany.
+During the events of F9, Twinkie is now working with Sean and Earl in Germany.
 Twinkie is portrayed by Bow Wow.